rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    YANG modules can change over time.
 Typically, new data model definitions are needed to support new features.
-YANG update rules defined in Section 11 of {{!RFC7950}} MUST be followed for published modules.
+YANG update rules defined in {{Section 11 of !RFC7950}} MUST be followed for published modules.
 They MAY be followed for unpublished modules.

    The YANG update rules only apply to published module revisions.
 Each